 A key part of Feeding Britain’s strategy for addressing the social and economic consequences of COVID-19 is the development of affordable food provision at the heart of each community.

-Feeding Glasgow, in collaboration with SWAMP and G53 Together, is developing a new Citizens’ Supermarket in the South West of the city, aiming to reduce the financial pressure on households who are struggling to pay the bills and put food on the table.
+Based in the South West of the city and developed with Good Food Scotland, Threehills Citizens’ Supermarket aims to reduce the financial pressure on households who are struggling to pay the bills and put food on the table.

 Our Glasgow Citizens’ Supermarket will include a shopping area, a community café and an advice hub.
 It will provide immediate financial relief for households on low incomes, by improving their access to affordable, nutritious food, while addressing some of the underlying issues which may have left them vulnerable to hunger.
 Named ‘Threehills’, the facility will serve the people of Priesthill, Nitshill and Househillwood as well as the Greater Pollok area.

 We aim to provide choice in shopping for food by supplying subsidised food in a normal supermarket environment, re-purpose high quality supplies which would have otherwise been sent to landfill and ease people out of poverty with dignity and respect, preventing the need to access the services of a food bank.

 Feeding Britain supported the establishment of the Govan HELP food pantry with funding to increase the supply of food and purchase refrigeration equipment.
 The pantry allows local residents to shop for 10 items of food for a flat fee of £2.50 on a weekly basis.

 Feeding Britain supported a packed lunch scheme administered by the Ridgeway Dairy, an initiative backed by Drumoyne Community Council.
 Ridgeway launched a free of charge lunch scheme when lockdown restrictions were imposed, with packs including a fresh sandwich, fruit, yoghurt and snacks.